laserfrate/interactive-3d-product-viewer/full/backend/README.md

 Seeding the Database
 To seed the database with initial data, run:

-node seed.js - This will populate the database with predefined products.
+node seed.js - This will populate the database with predefined products